Hypercubers/dev.hypercubing.xyz/docs/internals/cga.md

+---
+title: Conformal GA
+---

 # Conformal GA

+!!! warning "This page is incomplete"

 PGA added one new basis vector and unlocked projective geometry. **CGA** (**Conformal Geometric Algebra**) takes this to the extreme: by adding _two_ new basis vectors $e_-$ and $e_+$, we can represent circles, spheres, and arbitrary [conformal transformations], which unifies hyperbolic, spherical, and Euclidean space.
 CGA is incredibly powerful.